 - Experience in conducting audits of both large and small businesses;

-- Experience in interpreting state and county codes to determine business classifications;
+- Experience in interpreting state and county codes to determine proper tax implications;

 - Experience in conducting peer reviews and actively participating in working group sessions;